rwaltr/rwaltpro/content/posts/centos-stream.md

 This did not age well.
 CentOS Steam at the time was not easy to use.
 Nowadays solutions like _Talos Linux_ provide better solutions
 {{< /alert >}}

-I recently decided to deploy CentOS Stream due to the Recent announcement from both Redhat on their new focus and Kubernetes on their deprication of the Dockershim.
+I decided to deploy CentOS Stream due to the announcement from both Redhat on their new focus and Kubernetes on their deprication of the Dockershim.

 I decided to use ContainerD with Kubernetes 1.20.0V.
 CentOS Stream was installed with minimal install.